pvh/needle/README.md

 ## WARNING

-PushPin is experimental software and currently implements an extremely open and permissive sharing system!
+Arthropod is experimental software and currently implements an extremely open and permissive sharing system!

-You should be extremely cautious about putting private personal data into PushPin.
-While the development team has no access to data in PushPin, once shared PushPin links cannot be unshared or redacted!
+You should be extremely cautious about putting private personal data into Arthropod.
+While the development team has no access to data in Arthropod, once shared Arthropod links cannot be unshared or redacted!

 See [WARNINGS](WARNINGS.md) for more details, and feel free to ask questions in Slack or GitHub issues.